-TMD Health White Paper
+TMD Health

-TMD Health is at the intersection of medicine, physiology, and performance
+the intersection of medicine, physiology, and performance

 Information vs Behavioral Engineering